 Remember, the LLC can be taxed in four different ways.
 Plus, you MUST have the correct operating agreement to match the number of members.

-- In some states, S corporations are taxed and must file a state-level tax return.
+- S corporations are taxed in some states and must file a state-level tax return.

 Let’s look at the tax benefits of an S corporation over the sole proprietorship.